 Here are some suggestions from Twahlee:

-Have your kiddo chip in and be responsible for some of the dog’s daily activities, like walking, feeding and exercising.
+Have your kiddo chip in and be responsible for some of the dog’s daily activities, like walking, feeding, and exercising.
 These are moments in the day that your dog will look forward to and bond with the person who is providing these resources and activities.

 Feeding treats is a classic way to gain a dog’s trust, but to take it to the next level, handful by handful, dispense the dog’s breakfast and dinner out of your hand.
 (This shouldn’t be done with wet food, though.)
 This engagement will sharpen your dog’s focus and obedience and is a way to help maintain your bond for years to come.

 Bonding can be maintained and developed through playing with your pup.
-Throwing the dog’s toys and keeping your pup entertained is a great way for a child to establish and fortify a bond with your pup.
+Throwing the dog’s toys and keeping your pooch entertained is a great way for a child to establish and fortify a bond with your pup.
 However, make sure to have multiple toys, so there is a clean transition from one toy to the next, limiting the chance for conflict and keeping the fun going.

-23. Focus on positive reinforcement.
+23. Focus on Positive Reinforcement

-It’s important for your child to communicate with your dog using positive words or phrases associated with treats, affection and general positive reinforcement.
+It’s important for your child to communicate with your dog using positive words or phrases associated with treats, affection, and general positive reinforcement.
 If used often enough, these words will embed deep into the dog’s psyche and will generate excitement and a positive experience, which you can use as a bonding tool.

-But keep in mind, bonding activities do not always need to be filled with energy, food or play.
+But keep in mind, bonding activities do not always need to be filled with energy, food, or play.
 Just simply being next to them and petting them helps grow the relationship.